-Open source, FREE, and commercial solution to create a status page for your business for better communication.
+Open source, FREE, and commercial solution to create a status page for your business to better communicate.

 How do you communicate with your customers, users, clients about the service status?